epfl-ada/ada-2025-project-data_dinosaur/readme.md

 - Do peaks in caption activity or changes in audience ratings align temporally with political, social, or international crises?
 - How do humor themes and styles evolve over time, and which topics dominate different periods (e.g., politics, social movements, everyday life)?
 - Are shifts in humor topics correlated with public interest as measured by Google search trends for key terms such as “Trump” or “COVID-19”?
 - Are there systematic differences in humor between men and women, indicating gender heterogeneity in humor expression or reception?
+And how is the gender inequality represented in the captions?
 - Can Large Language Models reliably classify captions into distinct humor types, and how do these humor categories evolve across time and major world events?